 Funding opportunities under Horizon 2020 are divided into different categories.
 Projects presented here have been granted under the Societal Challenges and the Marie Skłodowska-Curie program.
-For projects granted under the Excellent Science pillar, click here.
+For projects granted under the European Research Council, click here.

 NeEDS - Network of European Data Scientists